casenjo/home-infra/README.md

 # home-infra
-Docker setup to contain various containers to run at home.
+Docker setup to run various containers at home in a self-hosted environment.
 It uses a big part of [this](https://demyx.sh/tutorial/how-to-run-openvpn-and-pi-hole-using-docker-in-a-vps/) guide to make the link between OpenVPN and Pi-Hole and then adds cloudflared for DNSSEC.

 The following services will run: